Hangzhou 2015 - China Academy of Art Xiangshan Campus

 There are many distinctively Chinese elements in the design - but highly abstracted and modernized.

 The buildings at the China Academy of Art are an impressive body of work.
 I can't think of anywhere else where you can see so many buildings designed by the same architect.
-Here what is most fascinating is that you can see the evolution of ideas of ideas and strategies which shaped the production of great architecture.
+Here what is most fascinating is that you can see the evolution of ideas and strategies which shaped the production of great architecture.